Donjohn/MediaBundle/README.md

 ```

 Set 'allow_delete' option to false if you don't want to allow removing media from an entity.
 It removes the unlink checkbox in the form.

+Set 'create_on_update' option to true if you don't want to update the current media when uploading a file but rather create a new media instead.
+Old one is not removed.

 If you want to upload a collection of Medias use the MediaCollection formType.
 The provider option is still available.
 ```php